CHOLERA -1873

 cases occurring since last issue have been numerous.

-Last evening at six o'clock, John H. Limberger, bar tender at the
+Last evening at six o'clock, John H. Limberger, bar

 saloon of Jenne & Co., on Third street, died of the cholera.
 He was taken